Sundays at UUFCO

 Religious Exploration (RE) for Children and Youth

-Religious exploration classes for children and youth are held from 10:10 to 10:55 a.m.
-We offer age-appropriate experiences in five different classrooms for pre-kindergarten, grades k-2, grades 3-5, grades 6-8, and grades 9-12.
+Religious exploration classes for children and youth are held during the first service from 9:20 a.m. (after children leave the Sanctuary) to 10:30.
+We offer childcare for children 3 and younger and age-appropriate experiences in classrooms for pre-kindergarten through grade 1, grades 2-5, and grades 6-8.
+High school youth meet during the 11 a.m. service.
 There are two teachers in each classroom.

 After the Services